hdl-modules/hdl-modules/modules/dma_axi_write_simple/doc/dma_axi_write_simple.rst

 in the repository.
 The class provides a convenient API for setting up the module and receiving stream data from the FPGA.
+It supports an interrupt-based as well as a polling-based workflow.
 See the header file for documentation.